Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

                 # do something on rank 0
                 ...

             # Wait for all processes to enter this call.
-Use this to synchronize all parallel processes,
-            # but only if necessary, otherwise the overhead of synchronization will cause your program to slow down.
             self.barrier()

-            # Reduce a boolean decision across processes
+            # Reduce a boolean decision across processes.
             self.reduce_decision(...)